openstack-archive/tricircle/juno-patches/cinder/timestamp-query-patch/README.md

     - restart cinder api service

     - Done.
-The cinder proxy should be working with a demo configuration.
+The Cinder-Proxy should be working with a demo configuration.

 * **Automatic Installation**